What is Trove?

 Creating and Contributing

 Trove is all about collaboration and people are encouraged to share their knowledge, update metadata, correct newspaper text, tag and comment on the online resources.
-The help centre has a creating and contributing guide for you to read.
+The help centre has information on creating items for you to read.

 - Partners – working together with Trove to share your collections